 Margaret discovered Unity in 2003.
 She was a Sunday school teacher at Unity Fellowship in southeast Virginia before moving to Florida in 2016.
 Margaret is the mother of three children, all of whom were brought up following Unity principles.
 This is her second term on the Board of Trustees.

 Patrick Mirk has attended Unity of Tampa since 1995.
 He and his wife, Vivian, were married in the Unity of Tampa Sanctuary in 1996.
 He has attended numerous spiritual education and enrichment classes, and with Vivian, has visited the Unity seminary in Kansas City, Mo.
 Patrick and Vivian visit Unity churches around the country as they travel.
 He is a college professor and a retired attorney who specialized in commercial law.
 This is his second term on the Unity of Tampa Board of Trustees.

 Linda Reed began attending Unity when Ross Goodman was minister.
 She loves the diversity and acceptance in our congregation.
 She and her husband, Dave, have been married over 40 years.
 They have a son, Kevin, who lives in Tampa and a daughter, Shannon, who lives in Cheyenne WY.

-Linda has worked as a social worker for the state of Florida.
-She worked for Hillsborough County in finance and later returned to school to study Massage Therapy.
-Linda worked as a Massage Therapist until she retired in 2015.
-She then volunteered for Hospice.
+Linda has worked as a social worker for the state of Florida and for Hillsborough County in finance.
+She later returned to school to study Massage Therapy, and worked as a Massage Therapist until her retirement in 2015.
+She has been a Hospice volunteer.
 Linda is thankful for the opportunity to serve Unity of Tampa.